 (d) you have filed an objection to the processing pursuant to Art.
 21 (1) GDPR (see below), as long as it is not yet clear whether our legitimate reasons outweigh yours.

 6.5.
 Right of objection: Pursuant to Art.
-21 (2) GDPR, you have the right to object to the processing of your personal data, if the processing of personal data
+21 (1 and 2) GDPR, you have the right to object to the processing of your personal data, if the processing of personal data

 (a) is based on protection of our legitimate interests.
 The data processing by us is omitted if there is a predominant interest in protection on your side.